Action-angle coordinates for surface group representations in genus zero: A polygonal model

 \section{A polygonal model}

 The coordinates for the Deroin-Tholozan relative character variety we are about to construct depend on the choice of a pants decomposition of $\Sigma_n$.
+For simplicity, we will only detail the construction for a specific choice of pants decomposition (``without crossroads'') like the one illustrated on Figure \ref{fig:introduction}.
+Each other choice of pants decomposition of $\Sigma_n$ leads to action-angle coordinates by the same construction.

-Let us thus fix a maximal collection of disjoint and non-homotopic simple closed curves $b_1,\ldots,b_{n-3}$ on $\Sigma_n$.
-It is convenient to work with the curves for $i=1,\ldots,n-3$, where the curves $c_i$ refer to the presentation of $\pi_1(\Sigma_n)$ fixed in \eqref{eq:fundamental-group-SIgma_n}.
-The curves $b_i$ are illustrated on Figure \ref{fig:curves-b_i}.
-We set $b_0:=c_1^{-1}$ and $b_{n-2}:=c_n$ for convenience.
-Below, we fix a maximal Hamiltonian torus action on $\dtrelcharvar$ using a combination of the twist flows along the disjoint curves $b_1,\ldots,b_{n-3}$, see Section \ref{sec:torus-action-revisited}.
+The pants decomposition we are considering is determined by a maximal collection of disjoint and non-homotopic simple closed curves.
+Specifically, we work with the curves\footnote{We are abusing terminology here.
+We use the word ``curve'' to mean an actual curve on $\Sigma_n$, its free homotopy class and its lift inside $\pi_1(\Sigma_n)$.
+Thereafter, the symbols $b_i$ and $c_i$ should, nevertheless, always be interpreted as elements of $\pi_1(\Sigma_n)$.
+If one wishes to repeat the construction of the coordinates from an abstract pants decomposition, one should start by choosing coherent lifts inside $\pi_1(\Sigma_n)$ of the free isotopy classes of the loops defining the pants decomposition.
+We refer the reader to Appendix ~\ref{appendix:pants-decomposition} for more consideration on the issue.} for $i=1,\ldots,n-3$, where the curves $c_i$ refer to the generators of $\pi_1(\Sigma_n)$ fixed in \eqref{eq:fundamental-group-SIgma_n}.
+The curves $b_i$ are illustrated on Figure ~\ref{fig:curves-b_i}.
+We set $b_0\coloneqq c_1^{-1}$ and $b_{n-2}\coloneqq c_n$ for convenience.
+Below, we fix a maximal Hamiltonian torus action on $\dtrelcharvar$ using a combination of the twist flows along the disjoint curves $b_1,\ldots,b_{n-3}$, see Section ~\ref{sec:torus-action-revisited}.
 To describe angle coordinates for this torus action, we introduce a polygonal model for Deroin-Tholozan representations.